hatemhosny/ninja-keys/README.md

 ## NOTE

-This is a fork of <https://github.com/ssleptsov/ninja-keys> for adding things I (Konnor Rogers) wanted.
+This is a fork of <https://github.com/KonnorRogers/konnors-ninja-keys> which is a fork of <https://github.com/ssleptsov/ninja-keys>.

 Keyboard shortcut interface for your website that works with Vanilla JS, Vue, and React.